kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

        return data
    }
    ```
-   The `sap.kyma.custom.acme.payload.sanitised.v1` is an exemplary event type declared by the emitter Function when publishing events.
+   >**NOTE:** The `sap.kyma.custom.acme.payload.sanitised.v1` is a sample event type declared by the emitter Function when publishing events.
 You can choose a different one that better suits your use case.
 Keep in mind the constraints described on the [Event names](https://kyma-project.io/docs/kyma/latest/05-technical-reference/evnt-01-event-names) page.
 The receiver subscribes to the event type to consume the events.

-   Please note that event object provides convinience functions to build and publish events.
-To send the event you need to build the Cloud Event.
-To learn more please visit the [Function's Specification](https://kyma-project.io/docs/kyma/latest/05-technical-reference/svls-08-function-specification#event-object-sdk) page.
-In addition, your `eventOut.source` key needs to point at `“kyma”` to use Kyma In-cluster Eventing.
+   >**NOTE:** The event object provides convenience functions to build and publish events.
+To send the event, build the Cloud Event.
+To learn more, read [Function's specification](https://kyma-project.io/docs/kyma/latest/05-technical-reference/svls-08-function-specification#event-object-sdk).
+In addition, your **eventOut.source** key must point to `“kyma”` to use Kyma in-cluster Eventing.

 6. Apply your emitter Function:

     ```bash
     kyma apply function
     ```
-   Having applied it, your Function is built and deployed in Kyma runtime.
+   Your Function is now built and deployed in Kyma runtime.
 Kyma will expose it via API Rule.
-Any incoming payload would be processed by your emitter Function.
-It sends the sanitised content to whatever workload that subscribes to selected event type - in our case - receiver Function.
+Any incoming payload will be processed by your emitter Function.
+It sends the sanitized content to whatever workload that subscribes to the selected event type - in our case - the receiver Function.

 7. Test the first Function.
 Send a paylod and see if your HTTP traffic is accepted: